The Future of our Health: Rethinking and Rebuilding Through Partnership

 10:15 - Bill Maher, Group CEO, Bon Secours Health System

-10:30 - Audrey Derveloy, General Manager & Country President, Novartis Pharma
+10:30 - How ambitious are we prepared to be for our HCS?
+Audrey Derveloy, General Manager & Country President, Novartis Pharma

-10:45 - Ran Balicer, Chief Innovation Officer, Clalit Health Services
+10:45 - Prof Ran Balicer, Chief Innovation Officer, Clalit Health Services

 11:00 - Carol Chouinard, VP, Provider Technology at Optum Advisory Services

-11:15 - Panel Discussion: Paul Reid, Bill Maher, Aufrey Derveloy, Ran Balicer, Carol Chouinard
+11:15 - Panel Discussion: Bill Maher, Aufrey Derveloy, Ran Balicer, Carol Chouinard

 11:45 - Session 1 Plenary Close